CSCD01/team_07-project/Meetings/Mar8.md

 * Anh, Birhtan, Pratana still need to work on the download feature.

 * Sean is editing the deliverable 2 documentaion, the missing part is the detail work analysis of the download feature and the Technical commentary about that feature.

+* Everyone should keep in touch in the next 3 days, and a meeting will be held on Tuesday.